pnp/pnpcore/docs/articles/contributor/extending the model - SharePoint REST.md

 In contradiction with get, update, and delete which are fully handled by decorating classes and properties using attributes, you'll need to write actual code to implement add.
 Adding is implemented as follows:

 - The public part (interface) is defined on the collection interface.
-Each functionality (like Add) is implemented via three methods:
+Each functionality (like Add) is implemented via 6 methods:

   - An async method
+  - An async batch method
+  - An async batch method that allows to pass in a `Batch` as first method parameter
+  - A sync method that calls the async method with a `GetAwaiter().GetResult()`
-  - A regular method
+  - A sync batch method that calls the async method with a `GetAwaiter().GetResult()`
-  - A regular method that allows to pass in a `Batch` as first method parameter
+  - A sync batch method that calls the async method with a `GetAwaiter().GetResult()` and allows to pass in a `Batch` as first method parameter

 - Add methods defined on the interface are implemented in the collection classes as proxies that call into the respective add methods of the added model class.
 - The implementation that performs the actual add is implemented as an `AddApiCallHandler` event handler in the model class.
 See the [Event Handlers](event%20handlers.md) page for more details.